geocoder-php/Geocoder/README.md

 You can also write your own `provider` by implementing the `ProviderInterface`.

+You can provide your own `result` by extending `ResultFactory` and implementing `ResultInterface` if your provider returns more informations than the default one.

-Note, the `AbstractProvider` class can help you by providing useful features.
+Note, `AbstractProvider` and `AbstractResult` clasess can help you by providing useful features.

 You can provide your own `dumper` by implementing the `DumperInterface`.